myrrlyn/oeuvre/birth-of-savages.html.md

 title: The Birth of Savages
 date: 2017-01-07T19:55:20 -0700
 reddit: 5mommo
+tags:
+- apocrypha
+- orcs
-tags: apocrypha, orcs, topic of the week
+- topic of the week
 ---

 Silence.

 That was a rare thing, in her life, and never a good sign.
 In the army, only the